robenkleene/design-references/photoshop/photoshop-tools.md

 # Photoshop Tools

+- Hold `⇧` and a hit a binding to rotate between tools for that binding

 ## Crop Tool

 - Hold shift after you start resizing a side in order to snap to the pixel grid.